From wanting & wishing to loving my 3 sons

 Even though more is being learned about infertility, there are still a lot of unknowns.
 During my quest to become a mom, I felt that the majority of my family, friends and sometimes even my husband lacked the ability to show and express their support in a way that was helpful and constructive.
 Frankly, my peeps made me insanely angry and let me down at times.
 On the other hand, most of those closest to me had never faced anything like infertility and were doing their very best to offer love while walking on eggshells (no pun intended of course).

 When you visit my blog, please know that I have felt your deep and relentless pain.
 I REALLY want you to be a mom and am rooting for you 100%.
-My prayer for you is that your road to becoming a mom is relatively short, your (or your birth mother's or surrogate's) future pregnancy is safe and complete, and your yet-to-be-born beloved children are extremely healthy.
+My prayer for you is that your road to becoming a parent is relatively short, your (or your birth mother's or surrogate's) future pregnancy is safe and complete, and your yet-to-be-born beloved children are extremely healthy.